things-to-do

 The Torre del Oro (Tower of Gold) is a 13th-century watchtower on the riverbank, one of Seville's most recognizable landmarks.
 It now houses a small naval museum.

-The tower is worth seeing from outside; the museum is optional unless you're interested in maritime history.
+The tower is worth seeing from outside.
+The museum is optional unless you're interested in maritime history.
 The name comes from the golden tiles that once covered the exterior.

 Torre del Oro